laser/laser.github.io/blog/20230131-noodling-go-generics-recursive-interfaces.md

 > January 31, 2022

-I did a bit of experimenting over the weekend in an attempt to figure out how to write interface that abstracted over methods whose return type was identical to the receiver's type.
+I did a bit of experimenting over the weekend in an attempt to figure out how to write an interface that abstracted over methods whose return type was identical to the receiver's type.
 This is frequently a thing that one wants to do when abstracting over self-cloning objects, or things that implement the [Builder pattern][4].